 Corrected

 Line 124-129: Is there a way for you to be certain that the CORT treatment (topical application) actually changed the CORT concentration inside and is an effective way to manipulate CORT concentration in early life?
-We did not tested treatment differences in egg CORT concentration; doses were selected based on published yolk corticosterone concentrations in other oviparous species (Hanover et al., 2019; Lovern and Adams, 2008) and our known (non-published data).
-However, even if the CORT concentration was not explicitly tested, in a previous experiment, the dose employed here affected both growth and baseline CORT in the expected direction (Crino et al., 2024).
-We consider this good evidence to probe that our dose worked.
-We have included this information in the manuscript:
+Yes, our previous work has already shown that our dosing methods do change CORT concentrations inside the egg (Crino et al. 2024).
+While we did not specifically validate it here we applied the same dosing methods as in Crino et al. 2024.
+We have made this clearer in our revised manuscript:

 - “Doses were determined by referencing published yolk corticosterone concentrations in other oviparous species **(Hanover et al., 2019; Lovern and Adams, 2008)** and our own unpublished data” in Manipulating Early Thermal and CORT Environments section on